 Taking this another step, why does it make so much sense to consider Davidson and Denison if you already know you like Dickinson?
 Unlike the two Miamis, these three colleges’ similarities go way beyond their names.
 They’re all exceptional liberal arts colleges in quaint suburban communities with about 2,000 undergraduates.

 So, how can you develop and refine your skills in identifying the similarities between colleges?

-It’s important to identify similar colleges because the hallmark of a thoughtful college application list is a set of similar colleges grouped into categories related to cost and likelihood for admission.
+It’s important to identify colleges linked by attributes that are important to you.
+Along with shared attributes, the hallmark of a thoughtful college application list is a set of similar colleges grouped into categories related to cost and likelihood for admission.

-Through your search, keep a pulse on what draws you into considering different colleges and – then – go searching for other colleges with those traits.
+What do I mean by “learn as you search?”
+If, for instance, you find yourself excited about Kansas University, point your attention to the Universities of Missouri and Illinois.
+If Middlebury strikes a chord with you, search tools like Niche will help you see how it resembles Bowdoin.
+Said another way, keep a pulse on what draws you into considering different colleges and – then – go searching for other colleges with those traits.
 Ask yourself, “who are the peer institutions for my top choice college?”

 As you explore, you should be mindful of the colleges’ academic profiles.
 Follow this link to create your Find The Right College membership and learn more about evaluating whether you’re competitive for admission to certain colleges.

 Fitz has dedicated the entirety of his 28 year career to encouraging higher education opportunities.
 He worked in the Vanderbilt, Duke Law and St. Lawrence admissions offices prior to serving as an enrollment management consultant for 200+ selective colleges around the country.
 He created Find The Right College to make trustworthy college counseling more accessible.
 Fitz is also the father of two teens so he also understands first-hand the challenges associated with a college search.